-- it is inequitable in the sense that an equal allocation of pay increases according to service does not recognize the fact that some people will be contributing more than others and should be rewarded accordingly; - it does not encourage good performance, indeed, it rewards poor performance equally; - it is based on the assumption that performance improves with experience, but this is not automatically the case; - it can be expensive everyone may drift to the top of the scale, especially in times of low staff turnover, but the cost of their pay is not justified by the added value they provide.
+- it is inequitable in the sense that an equal allocation of pay increases according to service does not recognize the fact that some people will be contributing more than others and should be rewarded accordingly; - it does not encourage good performance; indeed, it rewards poor performance equally; - it is based on the assumption that performance improves with experience, but this is not automatically the case - it has been said that a person with five years' experience may in practice only have had one year's experience repeated five times; - it can be expensive everyone may drift to the top of the scale, especially in times of low staff turnover, but the cost of their pay is not justified by the added value they provide.

-The arguments against service-related pay have convinced most organizations, although some are concerned about managing any other form of contingent-pay schemes.
+The arguments against service-related pay have convinced most managements, although some are concerned about managing any other form of contingent-pay schemes (incremental pay scales do not need to be managed at all).
 They may also have to face strong resistance from their unions and can be unsure of what exit strategy they should adopt if they want to change.
 They may therefore stick with the status quo.